xingzhejun/FCDiffuser/README.md

 # FCDiffuser
-Code for 'FCDiffuser: Frequency-Cascaded Diffusion Modeling with Spectral Fidelity for Offline Reinforcement Learning'
+Code for 'FCDiffuser: Frequency-Cascaded Diffusion Model with Spectral Fidelity for Offline Reinforcement Learning'

 The code will be published soon!